Chase Freedom® Student credit card review: Solid intro to Ultimate Rewards

 How you earn

-You can use your Chase Freedom Student rewards for cash back in the form of a statement credit, a check in the mail, or for gift cards, merchandise, experiences and even travel through Chase.
+You can use your Chase Freedom Student rewards for cash back in the form of a statement credit, a check in the mail, or gift cards.

 How much are the rewards worth?